Learn more about the Berkeley Pre-College Scholars Program

 You will be notified of admission to the program via email.
 If you are admitted to the program, you will have 48 hours to accept your offer of admission in our student portal before the offer expires.

-Admission to the Pre-College Scholars: Residential track at Berkeley Summer Sessions is conditional on compliance with program eligibility requirements & University policies, and may be revoked at the discretion of the Dean of Extended Education & Associate Vice Chancellor of Undergraduate Education in accordance with the Summer Sessions and the Student Code of Conduct.
+Admission to the Pre-College Scholars: Residential track at Berkeley Summer Sessions is conditional on compliance with program eligibility requirements & University policies, and may be revoked at the discretion of the Dean of Extended Education in accordance with the Summer Sessions and the Student Code of Conduct.
 By accepting our offer of admission, you agree to the rules and program policies outlined regarding fees, cancellation deadlines, refunds, enrollment changes, and student conduct, included but not limited to those listed in our Terms and Conditions.

 If you have any questions, please contact our Pre-College team.